Amaranthus palmeri: Spread

 Pollen is most commonly spread by wind.
 The male produces the pollen and the female plant produces the seed.
 The wind carries the pollen from resistant male plants to female plants.
 In addition, the seed is spread by traditional means, such as harvesting, inadequate cleaning of equipment, and the spreading of contaminated materials, such as manure.

-In 2014, North Dakota State University's "ND Weed Control Guide" selected Amaranthus palmeri, as "weed-of-the-year" to raise awareness about its "potentially devastating impact."
+In 2014, North Dakota State University's "ND Weed Control Guide" selected Amaranthus palmeri as "weed-of-the-year" to raise awareness about its "potentially devastating impact."
 In 2015, Palmer amaranth was chosen as "weed-of-the-year" for the second year in a row as a "proactive approach to prevent Palmer amaranth establishment in North Dakota."
-As alien, this species was first found in South Africa in March 2018 with further records in different regions of the country as well as in northern Botswana in March 2020.
-It is considered as naturalized weed which invades both ruderal and segetal (growing in cornfields) plant communities.
+As alien, this species was first found in South Africa in March 2018, with further records in different regions of the country as well as in northern Botswana in March 2020.
+It is considered a naturalized weed which invades both ruderal and segetal (growing in cornfields) plant communities.